kuma35/thinking-forth-jp/sphinx/chapter3.rst

 superficial element of program design.

 .. figure:: fig3-7.png
+   :name: fig3-7
    :alt: Adding refresh.

    Adding refresh.

 ..

 In contrast, in our design by components the correct solution fell out naturally because we “used” the refresh component inside the editing component.
 Also we used OVERWRITE inside INSERT.

 By decomposing our application into components which use one another, we achieved not only *elegance* but a more direct path to *correctness*.

 The Interface Component
 =======================